Jiacheng199/Digital_Health_NLP/README.md

 2. Go to 'src' directory
 3. Using following cmd 'docker login quay.io' and then type user name and password.
 4. Using the following cmd 'docker-compose up -d'
-5. Using the following cmd 'docker exec ontoserver /index.sh', if error, try multiply times.
+5. Making sure the container 'ontoserver is running'.
+Using the following cmd 'docker exec ontoserver /index.sh', if error, try multiply times.
 If 100% and then appear error, ignore it.
 6. Go to docker desktop and make sure the 'ontoserver' container is running.
 Paste the following to browser for testing 'http://ontoserver:8080/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=refset/32570071000036102&count=10&filter=Cough'.
 If there are words return, means install success.
 If it is not, back to step 5 and do it again(SNOMED CT is not very stable).
 7. Running all of the container.
 Click the container call 'node-1' and then click the port '3000' to open in browser or 'https://localhost:3000'.